PDF Invoice Generation API

 The API secures requests using an API Key.
 This key must be included in the HTTP headers of your request:

 If the API Key is missing, invalid, or not authorized for the operation, the API will respond with a 403 Forbidden error.
-Your API key is also linked to a customerId on our backend for service usage and billing, which is managed by our API authorization layer.
+Your API keys are also linked to a customerId on our backend for service usage and billing, which is managed by our API authorization layer.

 Request Body Structure